sgurungp/sgurungp.github.io/docs/_posts/2024-08-14-LaTeX-for-Word-users-part-2.md

 columns tend to have.

 ## Headings
-Word has the notion of Headings in the Style Gallery - Heading1, Heading 2, Title, and so on.
+Word has the notion of Headings in the Style Gallery: Heading1, Heading 2, Title, and so on.
 These styles determine formatting and also influence actions such as creation of a table of contents.
 Broadly speaking, LaTeX has the notion of "sections" and "sub-sections" instead of multi-level headings.